Jersey Writers Social Group Meetings

 I am fortunate enough to be a member of the Jersey Writers Social Group.

-We meet once a week at the Library to toss ideas around and get friendly feedback from other members on our own writing.
+We meet once a week to toss ideas around and get friendly feedback from other members on our own writing.

-In the meantime, some of us have already been published individually, either under our own names or pseudonyms and we love receiving reviews.
+Some of our members have already been published individually, either under our own names or a pseudonym so, if you can find the time to got to check us out, we love receiving reviews.